Skip to content

 Adapter for attrs classes.

-Extracts field information from an attrs class and converts it into an iterator yielding field information as (field_name, field_type, metadata) tuples.
+Extracts field information from an attrs class and converts it into an iterator yielding field information as (field_name, field_type, constraints, metadata) tuples.

 Parameters: